tuxrace/golang-parking/README.md

 ## Running the api

-Then run by typing `go run main.go`
+- On the terminal type`go run main.go`
-Via postman type in API `http://localhost:8000/parking` and select method `POST`
+- Via postman type in API `http://localhost:8000/parking` and select method `POST`

 ## API usage